Dr. Gavan M Cooke BSc (Hons.) PhD PG Cert. Ed

 Lecturer in Animal Behaviour Sept 2016 – present

-- Teaching at undergraduate level using ‘team based learning’, readiness assessment tests and classical higher education teaching methods (lecturing, practical sessions and field trips)
+- Teaching at an undergraduate and postgraduate level using ‘team-based learning’, readiness assessment tests and classical higher education teaching methods (lecturing, practical sessions and field trips)

 - Module manager for level 6 modules: Human-Animal Management for Improving Welfare; Animal Heath and Nutrition; Animal Learning and Training.